dret/webconcepts/concepts/http-method/SEARCH.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/http-method/SEARCH"
 title:         "HTTP Request Method: SEARCH"
+concept-name:  HTTP Request Method
+concept-value: SEARCH
 description: "The client invokes the SEARCH method to initiate a server-side search.
 The body of the request defines the query.
 The server MUST emit an entity matching the WebDAV multistatus format."
 ---